 Given that this will be a huge change for developers, we expect Apple to detail the change on stage during its annual developer event in June.

-If Apple decides to release an iOS 11 beta, and we're very confident it will, you can expect the company to confirm the release during its WWDC 2017 keynote on June 5th.
+If Apple releases an iOS 11 beta, and we're confident it will, you can expect the company to confirm the release during its WWDC 2017 keynote on June 5th.

-On June 5th, we expect Tim Cook and other Apple executives to address developers in attendance and the thousands of Apple enthusiasts and consumers watching the keynote in countries around the world.
+On June 5th, Tim Cook and other Apple executives will take the stage to address developers and thousands of Apple enthusiasts and consumers watching around the world.

-Apple isn't talking about the announcements it will make at the keynote but there's a very good chance it will use the stage time to talk about iOS 11, macOS, tvOS, and watchOS.
+We expect Apple will use the stage time to talk about upcoming software updates including iOS 11 and new versions of macOS, tvOS, and watchOS.
 We also expect it to briefly talk about beta updates for the new operating systems.

 If Apple sticks to the protocol its used for several years now, you can expect an iOS 11 beta release shortly after the conclusion of the WWDC 2017 keynote on June 5th.